Quantum-memory-assisted on-demand microwave-optical transduction: Supplementary Note 3 -- Generation of a Gaussian microwave pulse and the photon number calibration

 For the EIT-based quantum memory, the signal photons can be efficiently stored in an atomic ensemble when the input pulse has a Gaussian temporal waveform\cite{Wang2019}.
-Here we generate the near-Gaussian MW pulses by using a RF mixer (Marki MM11044L), as shown in Fig. \ref{supfig:1}a.
+Here we generate the near-Gaussian MW pulses by using a RF mixer (Marki MM11044L), as shown in Supplementary Figure \ref{supfig:1}a.
 A continuous microwave of 37.5 GHz serves as the local oscillator (LO) for the mixer, while a triangular pulse generated by an arbitrary wave generator (Agilent 81150A) is applied to the IF port to control the pulse envelope.
 To determine the dependence of MW Rabi frequency \( \Omega_M \) on the input voltage \( U \) at the IF port, we vary the IF voltage point by point and measure the MW amplitude $|E|=\hbar \Omega_{\mathrm{M}} /|\boldsymbol{d}_{34}|$ using the EIT-ATS method\cite{Liao2020}.
-The measurement results are shown in Fig. \ref{supfig:1}b.
+The measurement results are shown in Supplementary Figure \ref{supfig:1}b.
 The modulated MW amplitude exhibits a near-Gaussian dependence on the IF voltage, likely due to the mixer nonlinearity.
 In the experiment, the triangular wave has a duration of 1 \(\mu\)s, an amplitude of 200 mV, and a minimum voltage of 0 mV, producing a near-Gaussian pulse with an FWHM of 300 ns.
 A square wave is also applied to confine the RF output within the measurement window.
 When a triangular pulse with a peak voltage of 200 mV is fed into the IF port, the output MW pulse is shaped into a near-Gaussian wavepacket.
 Furthermore, since the mixer output is linearly proportional to the LO amplitude, the Gaussian pulse intensity can be controlled by adjusting the LO microwave power.
-The photon number of input MW pulse in Fig. 1(d) is calibrated by the relation